aws-samples/exporting-tool-for-amazon-keyspaces/README.md

 ```
  # License

- This library is licensed under the Apache-2 License.
+ This tool is licensed under the Apache-2 License.
 See the LICENSE file.